1FarZ1/league-of-legends-win-predector/README.md

 # league-of-legends-winner-predector

- A ML Model That Predict The Percentage of Winning for Each Blue And Red , Currently The Accuracy is quite low  for The Lake of data , but It Still in Maintainance
+ A ML Model That Predict The Percentage of Winning for Each Blue And Red Team In League Of Legends , Currently The Accuracy is quite low  for The Lake of data , but It Still in Maintainance

+## What is League Of Legends

+- League of Legends is a team-based game with over 140 champions to make epic plays with.
+- Moba Style Game

 ## Contains